 1) I don’t have time to work out

 Between work and family commitments, most of us are busy.
 Each of us has 24 hours in a day, but the ways we choose to use them differ.

-If you aren’t making time for exercise, you aren’t making time for yourself and your wellbeing.
+If you aren’t making time for exercise, you aren’t making time for yourself and your well-being.
 If you spend half an hour a day working out, that is only slightly more than 2% of every 24 hours.

 When running errands, don’t drive if you can walk to your destination in 15 minutes or less.
-It won’t add a lot of extra time to your outing, and you will be saving gas money and doing your bit for the environment.
+It won’t add a lot of extra time to your outing.
+And, you will be saving gas money and doing your bit for the environment!

 If you don’t have one block of 30 minutes spare, you will still benefit from doing two or three shorter workouts that add up to 30 minutes in total.

 Lift weights, jog on the spot, jump rope, or use an exercise machine while watching TV.
 The time will pass faster, and you will be killing two birds with one stone.

 2) I can never stick to anything

-Another of the excuses people use for not exercising is that they’ve failed in the past so don’t think they can stick to working out.
+Another of the excuses people use for not exercising is that they’ve failed in the past, so they don’t think they can stick to working out.

 - Did you neglect to set a schedule?

-Having a plan to work to will help to mentally prepare you and make it easier to stick to a fitness regimen.
+Having a plan to work to will help mentally prepare you and make it easier to stick to a fitness regimen.

 - Did you dislike the workout you chose to do?